Paul Allen: Filmmaking

 Allen and his sister, Jody Allen, together were the owners and executive producers of Vulcan Productions, a television and film production company headquartered in Seattle within the entertainment division of Vulcan Inc. Their films have received various recognition, ranging from a Peabody Award to Independent Spirit Awards, Grammys and Emmys.

 In 2014 alone, Allen's film, We The Economy, won 12 awards including a Webby award for best Online News & Politics Series.
 The films have also been nominated for Golden Globes and Academy Awards among many others.
 Vulcan Productions' films and documentary projects include Far from Heaven (2002), Hard Candy (2005), Rx for Survival: A Global Health Challenge (2005), Where God Left His Shoes (2006), Judgment Day: Intelligent Design on Trial (2007), This Emotional Life (2010), We The Economy (2014) Racing Extinction (2015) and Oscar-nominated Body Team 12 (2015).

 In 2013, Vulcan Productions co-produced the Richard E. Robbins-directed film Girl Rising which tells the stories of girls from different parts of the world who seek an education.
 Globally, over 205 million households watched Girl Rising during the CNN premier, and over 4 million people have engaged with Girl Rising through websites and social media.
 Through the associated 10×10 program, over $2.1 million has been donated to help girls receive an education worldwide.

 Also in 2013, Vulcan Productions signed on as a producing partner of Pandora's Promise, a documentary about nuclear power, directed by Oscar-nominated director Robert Stone.
 It was released on CNN in November 2013.
 A variety of college and private screenings as well as panel discussions have been hosted throughout the country.

 Philanthropy

 Allen gave more than $2 billion towards the advancement of science, technology, education, wildlife conservation, the arts, and community services in his lifetime.
 The Paul G. Allen Family Foundation, which he founded with his sister Jody, was established to administer a portion of Allen's philanthropic contributions.
-Since its formation, the foundation has given more than $494 million to over 1,500 nonprofits; and, in 2010, Allen became a signatory of The Giving Pledge, promising to give at least half of his fortune to philanthropic causes.
-Allen received commendations for his philanthropic commitments including the Andrew Carnegie Medal of Philanthropy and Inside Philanthropys "Philanthropist of the Year".
+As of 2015, the foundation had given more than $494 million to over 1,500 nonprofits.

+in 2010, Allen became a signatory of The Giving Pledge, promising to give at least half of his fortune to philanthropic causes.
+Allen received commendations for his philanthropy, including the Andrew Carnegie Medal of Philanthropy and Inside Philanthropys "Philanthropist of the Year".